codee-com/open-catalog/Checks/PWR001/README.md

-# PWR001: Declare global variables as function parameters
+# PWR001: Pass global variables as function arguments

 ### Issue

-Best programming practices recommend writing self-contained functions, meaning that all the global variables used in the function must be declared locally either as parameters or as local variables in the function body.
+Best programming practices recommend writing self-contained functions, meaning that all the global variables used in the function must be declared locally either as arguments or as local variables in the function body.

 ### Actions

-Explicitly declare all the global variables read or written in the function either as parameters or as local variables in the function body, including the output variables.
+Explicitly declare all the global variables read or written in the function either as arguments or as local variables in the function body, including the output variables.

 ### Relevance